 Basic requirements are determined by statute and state and University administrative regulations.
 Purchasing Services has primary responsibility for interpreting these requirements and establishing appropriate guidelines.

 To assure compliance with all regulations, all purchases must have the appropriate prior approval.
 Any person making an unauthorized purchase must assume full responsibility for that purchase.

 Purchasing Services' objective is to obtain specified goods and services at the lowest price, maintain quantity and quality, comply with regulations, and spend public money wisely.
 To achieve this goal, suppliers are contacted locally, in state, out of state, and internationally through the competitive bidding process.

-Sole source purchase requests must be documented by memorandum from the requisitioning department.
+Most sole source purchase requests must be documented by memorandum from the requisitioning department.
+Some purchase requests that are on the list of purchases exempt from competition maintained by Purchasing Services may not require a sole source memo.
+Contact Purchasing Services for more information; telephone 509-335-3451.
 A written quotation or bid must also be obtained by Purchasing Services to substantiate the price, terms, delivery, etc. before an order is committed.
 All sole source requests are closely reviewed by state and federal auditors.